 MONA LISA: Yes.
 But I had to get away from the Leonardo Di Vinci branding thing.
 I mean, he was a great artist and all, but I’m getting older and I don’t want to be in his shadow till the end of time.
 The Mona Lisa painting was his creative vision, not mine.
-My own creative voice is dying to come out.
-So I had to separate.
+My own creative voice is dying to speak.
+I had to separate.

-So, what’s your creative voice dying to blurt out?
+So, what’s your creative voice begging to blurt out?

 MONA LISA: Well, years ago, on the morning Leonardo was painting my face, it was taking forever.
 I sat for hours and hours and hours.
 I was starving.
-I thought I’d pass out.
 I soooo needed a lunch break.
-So, I started thinking about all the awesome food I’d stuff my face with when we’d finally break for lunch.
+So, I started thinking about all the awesome food I’d eat when we’d finally break for lunch.